mdcrosby/animal-ai/docs/definitionsOfObjects.md

 ## The Objects

-There are 7 types of object split amongst three categories:
+There are 9 types of object split amongst four categories:
 * Immovable
     * Walls
     * Ramps